Why Are Moose Dangerous, Even More Threatening Than Bears?

 Is a moose more dangerous than a bear?

 Although moose aren't more dangerous than bears in terms of behavior, they pose a greater threat of injuring you simply because of their population size.
-Moose outnumber bears nearly three to one in Alaska, wounding around five to 10 people in the state annually.
+Moose outnumber bears in Alaska, wounding around five to 10 people in the state annually.

 Are moose dangerous to humans?